 - eidl loan calculator

 You can follow this same approach with your website.
-I call it the “splinter off technique”.
+I call it the “splinter off technique,” which you can then polish off with some conversion optimization strategies.

 2. Using Google Analytics for SEO

 I have to confess that I used Google Analytics for a while without using this particular view.
-And once I learned it, it’s literally what I look at every time I use my analytics.
+And once I learned it, it’s literally what I look at every time I use my analytics or analyze conversion tracking.

-In the left hand menu, click on Acquisition > All Traffic > Channels.
+On the left-hand menu, click on Acquisition > All Traffic > Channels.
 In the main dashboard, it lists out all of the marketing channels.
 Click on “Organic Search”.

 This view gives you incomplete keyword data, so click on “Landing Page” in the tiny “Primary Dimension” links area.

-Now you will see all of the landing pages that your website gets organic traffic to.
+Now you will see all the data about landing pages that your website gets organic visitors to.

 This is where the fun begins.